alexrsbd/SeaMonkey/Readme.md

 # Sea Monkey

-Sea Monkey is a simple but awesome tool to help populate an Octopus instane with a lot of test data.
+Sea Monkey is a simple but awesome tool to help populate an Octopus instance with a lot of test data.

+**WARNING: Only use this tool against test/development Octopus instances where you need to simulate load**

 To populate a bunch of test data, perform the following: